 Try resetting the system by powering off and on again.
 If it's a network-based CCTV, restarting the router might help.

-4. Test the Cables
+4. Test or Replace Cables

-5. Check for Software Issues
+5. Check for Software Updates

 When to Call a Professional Technician